Hit and Run Claim Lawyers QLD

 • Up to nine months if you have an accepted exception

-If you miss your deadline, you can be blocked from claiming common law damages, with some rare exceptions.
+1. If you miss your deadline, you can be blocked from making a common law claim, with some rare exceptions.

 In Queensland, injuries sustained in a hit-and-run accident vary from mild to serious injuries and death.
-Generally, the vehicle type, speed, time, place, and what you were doing at the time will determine the severity of your injury.
+Generally, the vehicle type, speed, time, place, and what you were doing at the time will determine the severity of car accident injuries.

 Statistics show that the most common hit-and-run injuries include:

-Serious injuries can be life-threatening, requiring extensive medical care with an extended hospital stay.
-Regardless of the damage, you should get medical attention following a hit-and-run accident, even if you have no symptoms.
-That’s because some physical or emotional damage takes time to develop, and early intervention can help speed your recovery.
+Serious injuries can be life-threatening, requiring extensive medical treatment with an extended hospital stay.
+Regardless of the damage, you should see a doctor following a hit-and-run accident, even if you have no symptoms.
+That’s because some physical and psychological injuries take time to develop, and early intervention can help speed your recovery.

 When the accident involves a hit and run driver who flees the accident scene, they are called the unidentified vehicle.
 In this situation, you should:

-2. Check the condition of the hit-and-run victims: please immediately seek medical attention for injuries sustained in the collision.
+2. Check the condition of the hit-and-run victims: Immediately seek medical attention for injuries sustained in the collision.

-3. Get witness details: having enough witnesses to identify the fleeing motorist (or at least prove your case) will be crucial to a successful claim.
+3. Get witness details: Having enough witnesses to identify the fleeing motorist (or at least prove your case) can be crucial to a successful claim.

 Hit and Run Compensation Claims Process